-In short, the Department looks forward to providing the people of Orange County a transparent overview of each year's RIPA data and utilizing that data to continuously foster strong community relations.
+The Department looks forward to providing the people of Orange County with a transparent overview of each year's RIPA data and utilizing that data to continuously foster strong community relations.

-The following report has been compiled using Orange County Sheriff's Department RIPA stop data from the period of January 1, 2021 to December 31, 2021.
+The following report has been compiled using Orange County Sheriff's Department RIPA stop data from the period of January 1, 2022, to December 31, 2022.